MicrosoftDocs/win32/desktop-src/PerfCtrs/pdhvbupdatelog.md

 ---
-Description: 'The PdhVbUpdateLog function function updates the current query and writes new data to the log file.
-This function calls PdhUpdateLog.' ms.assetid: 'a7a3ad18-2d61-448e-9764-ba363398e804'
+Description: The PdhVbUpdateLog function function updates the current query and writes new data to the log file.
+This function calls PdhUpdateLog. ms.assetid: a7a3ad18-2d61-448e-9764-ba363398e804
 title: PdhVbUpdateLog function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PdhVbUpdateLog function

 The **PdhVbUpdateLog** function function updates the current query and writes new data to the log file.
-This function calls [**PdhUpdateLog**](pdhupdatelog.md).
+This function calls [**PdhUpdateLog**](/windows/win32/Pdh/nf-pdh-pdhupdateloga?branch=master).

 Function PdhVbUpdateLog( \_ ByVal hLog As PDH\_HLOG, \_ ByVal szUserString As LPCTSTR \_ )